np-guard/cluster-topology-analyzer/README.md

 ## Algorithm
 The underlying algorithm for identifying required connectivity works as follows.
 1. Scan the given directories for all YAML files.
-1. In each YAML file identify manifests for [workload resources](https://kubernetes.io/docs/concepts/workloads/controllers/), [Service resources](https://kubernetes.io/docs/concepts/services-networking/service/#service-resource) and [ConfigMap resources](https://kubernetes.io/docs/concepts/configuration/configmap/).
+1. In each YAML file identify manifests for [workload resources](https://kubernetes.io/docs/concepts/workloads/controllers/), [Service resources](https://kubernetes.io/docs/concepts/services-networking/service/#service-resource) and [ConfigMap resources](https://kubernetes.io/docs/concepts/configuration/configmap/), [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress) and [Route](https://docs.openshift.com/container-platform/latest/networking/routes/route-configuration.html).
-1. In each workload resource, inline references to ConfigMaps as if they were directly defined in the container's `envs` field.
+1. In each workload resource, identify configuration values that might represent network addresses.
+This includes strings in containers' `envs`, `args` and `command` fields, as well as references to data in ConfigMaps.
 1. For each target-workload in the list of workload resources:
     1. Identify all services whose selector matches target-workload
     1. For each such service:
         1. Compile a list of possible network addresses that can be used to access this service, e.g., `mysvc`, `mysvc.myns`, `mysvc.myns.svc.cluster.local`.
-        1. Identify all workload resources with a container whose `envs` field contains a value from the list of possible network addresses, possibly with an additional port specifier.
+        1. Identify all workload resources with a configuration value that matches a value from the list of possible network addresses, possibly with an additional port specifier.
         1. For each source-workload in the set of identified workloads:
             1. Add a connection from source-workload to target-workload to the list of identified connections.
 Add protocol and port information if available.